amitkumarroushan/xxx.dat.br2folder/README.md

 # <center> Extract system folder from system.new.dat.br or system.new.dat </center>

 Copy all the files (sda2img) in this branch to where system.new.dat.br or system.new.dat are extracted.
-Then follow the guide.
+Then follow the guide at each step.
+If you wanna extract system.new.dat then start from Extract system.new.dat unless start from beginning.

 <b> Supports: </b>
 1. system.new.dat.br